 "We strive to always serve Jesus."

 Serving Jesus means loving your neighbor and serving your community.
 It means treating others with respect, listening to each other, and carrying one another's burdens.
 Furthermore, serving Jesus is a great business plan.
 After all, our faith should infiltrate every aspect of our lives, including our work.
 Aiming to serve Christ through business takes the focus off of selfish gain and places it on serving others and the common good.
 The Golden Rule, "Do unto others as you would have them do unto you."
 (Matthew 7:12) is a good rule for businesses that want to be successful.
-Listening to employees, suppliers, and customers is essential for business growth and sustainability in the long-run.
+Listening to employees, suppliers, and customers is essential for business growth and sustainability in the long run.
 In fact, not doing so is probably a formula for failure.
-Businesses should not only treat every employee and customer with honor and respect, but they should also strive to offer high quality goods or services at a fair price.
+Businesses should not only treat every employee and customer with honor and respect, but they should also strive to offer high-quality goods or services at a fair price.
 Doing so exalts Jesus because that business is meeting tangible needs in society in a God-honoring way.

 The American Cast Iron Pipe Company is an example of a company built on Christian principles.
 John Eagan, the founder of American Cast Iron Pipe Co., was a pioneer in the equitable treatment of employees.
 In 1917, Eagan started a pension plan for the employees of American Cast Iron Pipe.
 He also believed workers should earn a living wage, work no longer than nine-hour shifts, and focus on worker safety.
 These ideas were very unusual at the time when it was common to work twelve-hour shifts seven days a week.
 The company also provided medical services and sick leave.
 Eagan even went one step further.
 He wanted to build a company where the employees would be cared for long after his death.
 Upon his death, Eagan placed all of his shares in a trust and set up a management system where the employees had ownership, and all employees had representation on the board.
-The board has established outstanding medical and dental clinics to treat employees and their families, as well as programs in on-site training and for tuition reimbursement.
-(You can read more about John Eagan in our lesson, Entrepreneurs – Their Vital Role in The Economy
+The board has established outstanding medical and dental clinics to treat employees and their families, as well as programs in on-site training and tuition reimbursement.
+(You can read more about John Eagan in our lesson, Entrepreneurs – Their Vital Role in The Economy.)

-No church or business loves their neighbor perfectly.
+No church or business loves its neighbor perfectly.
 But with God's help, we can seek to love and serve others right where God has placed us.
 We can listen to the needs in our neighborhood, community, or within our business and look for ways to meet those needs.
 We can try to develop lasting relationships with people so that we can support one another when life gets hard and also celebrate the good times.
 Most importantly, we can strive to serve Jesus in all that we do, whether at work, at church, at home with family, or when reaching out to a hurting world.